wtnwin111/interview/README.md

     9) The dinning philosophers problem, a bunch of philosophers are sitting around a circular table with one chopstick between each of them.
        A philosophers needs both chopsticks to eat, and always picks up the left chopstick before the right one.
 A deadlock could potentially occur if all the philosophers reached for the left chopstick at the same time.
        Using threads and locks, implement a simulation of the dining philosopher problem that prevents deadlocks.
+    10)You are given a game of Tic Tac Toe.
+You have to write a function in which you pass the whole game and name of a player.
+       The function will return whether the player has won the game or not.
+       First you to decide which data structure you will use for the game.
+       You need to tell the algorithm first and then need to write the code.
+Note: Some position may be blank in the game। So your data structure should consider this condition also.

 ##C11: String
     1) Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structure.